Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Notations and main results

-Another object in this paper is the following ODE system in dimension $d$,
+Another object in this paper is the following ODE system in dimension $d$:

-The flow-map from $x_0$ to $x(\tau)$ is denoted by $\phi^\tau(x_0)$.
-Although the flow-map $\phi^\tau$ is defined on the whole space, in this paper, we mainly consider its constraint on a compact domain $\Omega$ in $\mathbb{R}^d$.
-If the field function $v(x(t),t)$ is expressed by a neural network then we call the ODE (\ref{eq:ODE_general}) as a neural ODE.
-To avoid the discussion on the existence and regularity of the flow-map, we introduce the following mild assumption on the field function in (\ref{eq:ODE_general}). \begin{assumption} The field function $v(x,t)$ is Lipschitz continuous with $x$ in $\mathbb{R}^d$ and piecewise smooth w.r.t. $t\in(0,\tau)$ (in each piece, $v(x,t)$ is continuous w.r.t $(x,t)$). \end{assumption}
+The flow map from $x_0$ to $x(\tau)$ is denoted by $\phi^\tau(x_0)$.
+Although the flow map $\phi^\tau$ is defined on the whole space, in this paper, we mainly consider its constraint in a compact domain $\Omega$ in $\mathbb{R}^d$.
+If the field function $v(x(t),t)$ is expressed by a neural network then we call the ODE in (\ref{eq:ODE_general}) a neural ODE.
+To avoid the discussion on the existence and regularity of the flow map, we introduce the following mild assumption on the field function in (\ref{eq:ODE_general}). \begin{assumption} The field function $v(x,t)$ is bounded, Lipschitz continuous with $x$ in $\mathbb{R}^d$ and piecewise smooth w.r.t. $t\in(0,\tau)$ (in each piece, $v(x,t)$ is continuous w.r.t $(x,t)$). \end{assumption}

+Note that we introduce the boundedness assumption on $v(x,t)$ just to make the proofs in this paper more concise.
+If $v(x,t)$ is unbounded on $\mathbb{R}^d$, we can modify it to be bounded without affecting the flow map on the compact domain $\Omega$ that we considered.